AnandTiwari83/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M07-empower-workforce-copilot-operations/09-Ex2-2-create-facility-expansion-agent.md

-Yes.
-Below is a GitHub-ready Markdown version that follows the same style as the previous labs, includes prerequisites, expected outcomes, notes, tips, and detailed instructions while keeping the Microsoft Learn flow intact.

 # Exercise 2: Manage Facility Expansion Operations with Microsoft 365 Copilot

 ## Task 2: Use Copilot Studio to Build a Facility Expansion FAQ Agent